MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-code-samples.md

 misty.Pause(5000);
 // Stops recording.
 The video is saved to Misty's local storage with
 // the filename MistyVideo.mp4, and can be downloaded via the Command
-// Center or retrieved with the GetRecordedVideo command. misty.StopRecordingVideo();
+// Center or retrieved with the GetVideoFile command. misty.StopRecordingVideo();
 ```